What the Dashboard shows

 For developers: adjusting the defaults (optional)

-If you manage the site’s code, a few filters let you tune this feature.
-Site owners can safely ignore this section.
+If you manage the site’s code, a few filters let you tune this further.
+The filters override the settings above, so code always beats the UI.

 // Change how long activity + referrals are kept and reported on (days).
 Default 30.